maringuu/evaluatie/README.md

 CREATE INDEX ON e.function (features_id);
 -- XXX vector index?

--- MUST be executed after importing the vectors
--- All functions of complete binaries, that ghidra found.
+-- MUST be executed (or refreshed) after importing the vectors -- All functions of complete binaries, that ghidra found.
 -- Takes 30 sedonds on my laptop.
 CREATE MATERIALIZED VIEW e."function:ghidra" AS (